justinsalamon/miredu/README.md

-**IMPORTNAT**: MIR.EDU has moved to <http://github.com/MTG/miredu>, please follow this link for the latest version of the library.
+**NOTICE**: MIR.EDU has moved to <http://github.com/MTG/miredu>, please follow this link for the latest version of the library.

 MIR.EDU
 =======